Asashou/notes/04_numpy/04_numpy.md

         - for large data sets, like images or electrophysiology, binary files are critical
     - `np.loadtxt(fname)` - recommended way to load from a text file
     - `np.savetxt(fname, a)` - recommended way to save to a text file
+        - notice that dtype information can be lost using the above
+        - saving to and loading from binary files can prevent that, covered later

 - basic numpy data types (dtype)
     - used across programming languages, correspond to underlying C data types